5kuuk/CTF-writeups/amateurs-2023/frogmath/README.md

 >
 ```
 x87 registers work as a stack, you can push values and the two top values are used for operations.
 You can also print the top value as a float and as an int using `inspect`.
-When you push a value on the fp stack, st0 always holds the top of the stack.
-This means that each time you push or pop, you move around the values of the x87 registers that are on the stack.
+When you push a value on the fp stack, `st0` always holds the top of the stack.
+This means that each time you push or pop, you move around the values of the x87 registers that are on this stack.

 ### integer mode
 ```